TheLovesOfLadyPurple/Empurple-Training-Free-Algorithm-To-enhance-Diversity-of-The-Diffusion-Distillation-Model/README.md

 ## Visual Comparison

 The following grids come from [gen_img_compare_dmd2_random_latent_xl/20260705-103647-a-woman-smile](./gen_img_compare_dmd2_random_latent_xl/20260705-103647-a-woman-smile).
 The left column is the original DMD2 result, while the right column shows the EMPURPLE result produced with cached middle-latent augmentation.
-Both of it use the same guidance prompt.
+Both of it use the same guidance prompt: a woman smile.

 | Original DMD2 | EMPURPLE with cached middle latent |
 | --- | --- |